opencybersecurityalliance/stix-shifter/adapter-guide/develop-configuration-json.md

         }
 ```

-Both connection and configuration object may contain more or different parameters than that are mentioned in the example above based on the individual module.
+Both connection and configuration object may contain more or different parameters than that are defined in the example above based on the individual module.

 ### lang json file